amogh-kalalbandi/generate-input-vectors/generate_input_vector_setup.md

 -- Enter the username and password of the superuser you created in the previous step.
 Once logged in, click on the Users model on the home page and create a new user which will help in our further steps. (remember the password entered).

--- Once the above steps are completed, you can hit the vector generation API using Postman app or using the following commands:
+-- Once the above steps are completed, you can hit the vector generation API using Postman app or using the following commands.
+This commands should be run in the termial of the computer.
+The following command works in Linux or Mac OS.
+If you are using window, then Postman is the best app to test this APIs.

     curl -X POST http://localhost:8000/api/auth/login/ \
         -H "Content-Type: application/json" \
         -d '{"email": "<username created in django admin>", "password": "<password created in django admin>"}'

 -- This command gives you a python dictionary with refresh and access token.
-Copy the access token, and run the following command to get the input vectors:
+Copy the access token, and run the following command to get the input vectors.
+Same as above.
+If you are using windows, then these commands won't work.

     curl http://localhost:8000/api/get_input_vector/?input_sentence=What%20is%20the%20score%20today \
         -H "Authorization: Bearer <Access token>"

+-- If you want to run the tests written tests.py file in the respective apps, you can run the following commands:

+    python manage.py test apps/auth
+    python manage.py test apps/vector_gen